Known scams that have targeted our members can be found below. These descriptions can help you understand how criminals target utility customers.

 We encourage you to help make friends and family aware of risks and common scams, and revisit this site periodically to check for updates on emerging scam activity.

-Customers who suspect they are being scammed should report the crime to DS&O and to local authorities.
+Members who suspect they are being scammed should report the crime to DSO and to local authorities.

 Power Shut Off Scams

 In this widespread scam, which frequently targets small businesses, a telephone caller poses as an electric utility company employee.
 The caller threatens to shut off the power unless an immediate payment is made.
 In many cases, the member is told to use a pre-paid credit card, such as a Green Dot/Money Pak card, or a money transfer service like Money Gram or Western Union.

 - If your account is past due, you will receive a written notice of your account status, with instructions on how to avoid disconnection of service.